Our Story

 Treasurer

-Born in London, Susan has in inherent love of the performing and visual arts.
+Born in London, Susan has an inherent love of the performing and visual arts.
 Her career in finance commenced with PwC in London and continued in Hong Kong and Tokyo.
-Whilst living in Asia for 15 years, Susan and her family frequently visited the Margaret River Region; and eventually made it their home.
+Whilst living in Asia for 15 years, Susan and her family frequently visited the Margaret River Region, and eventually made it their home.

 Melanie Jarman